YourRoots Logo

 Children(s): William Ellis, James Ellis, John Ellis

-According to available records, Richard Paul Ellis was born in 1807 in Oglethorpe, Georgia, United States, the child of William Ellis and Patsy Echols.
-Following those early years, Richard Paul Ellis married Frances Ann Heflin, and their family grew to include William Thomas Ellis, James J. Ellis and John T Ellis.
-In the later years of life, Richard Paul Ellis died in 1855 in Spalding, Georgia, United States.
+In 1807, Richard Paul Ellis entered the world in Oglethorpe, Georgia, United States, born to William Ellis and Patsy Echols.
+In 1840, Richard Paul Ellis resided in District 526, Henry, Georgia, United States.
+In 1850, Richard Paul Ellis resided in District 42, Henry, Georgia.
+Richard Paul Ellis married Frances Ann Heflin, and had children including William Thomas Ellis, James J. Ellis, John T Ellis.
+Richard Paul Ellis passed away in 1855 in Spalding, Georgia, United States.

 Find more search results for Richard Ellis